5 reasons to knock out your taxes this week

 - Get small business tax assistance year-round

-#1 Stabilize your company’s cash flow
+#1 Stabilize your company’s cash flow by filing taxes early

 Doing your taxes is crucial to your business’ year-round financial health and can provide insights into your estimated taxes for next year.
 The impact of being able to predict future cash flow is clear when it comes to business and personal finance decision-making.

-If you start your taxes early in the season, you are more likely to finish them on time.
+If you start filing taxes early in the season, you are more likely to finish them on time.
 Plus, if the IRS happens to owe you a refund, you’ll be able to claim those funds earlier.
 This may help your cash flow position in the early part of the year.

-#2 Streamline financial planning
+#2 Streamline financial planning with early tax filing

 Completing your tax filing is also a critical piece of finalizing your tax record if you plan to grow your company in the future or apply for personal or business loans, mortgage loans, or financial aid.
 Financiers often ask business owners to provide copies of their tax returns as proof of income to qualify.

-Self-employed individuals and independent contractors are especially likely to receive a request like this since they lack W-2 Forms and pay stubs to verify their taxable income.
 For employers of contractors, read more about other forms you may need to bring to your tax appointment, like IRS Form 1096 or Schedule SE.

 If your entity is structured as a pass-through business, partners and S Corp shareholders are unable to file their personal returns until the business return is filed.
 Holding off on your business return can keep you and your company stuck in the past tax year.
+Empower your partners and S Corp shareholders to complete their returns in a timely manner by filing taxes early in the season for your small business.

-Furthermore, completing your filing gives you a good snapshot of your business finances from your Profit and Loss statement (See: How a profit and loss statement provides business insight).
+Furthermore, completing your tax filing early gives you a good snapshot of your business finances from your Profit and Loss statement (See: How a profit and loss statement provides business insight).
 When you have a complete understanding of your business books, you are empowered to focus 100% of your attention on the future of your company.

 #5 Delaying can cost you and your business

 You probably know it can be costly to skip out on filing your business taxes.
+Filing taxes early helps you avoid or mitigate the consequences of not filing taxes.
+But let’s talk about what happens if you can’t make the April 15 tax deadline.

 Note that the monthly late filing penalty is 10 times higher than the late payment penalty (5% vs. 0.5%) – another reason to file as soon as possible if you miss the deadline and don’t request an extension, even if you can’t pay the balance due just yet.
 If you make arrangements with the IRS to pay your balance, such as through an installment agreement, the Failure to Pay Penalty drops to 0.25% per month.
-The best bet is to avoid this by completing your taxes long before the deadline.
+The best bet is to avoid this by filing taxes early, ideally long before the deadline.
 But if that is not possible, Block Advisors can work alongside you to set up these arrangements with the IRS.

-Think you don’t need to file an individual income tax return this year because you’re not expecting to owe Uncle Sam?
+Do you think you don’t need to file an individual income tax return this year because you’re not expecting to owe Uncle Sam?
 You might want to think again.
 The IRS can assess non-filing penalties on corporations and partnerships that don’t file returns, even if the business does not have a balance due.

-Get small business tax assistance year-round
+Get small business tax assistance when filing taxes early

 At the end of the day, the longer you wait to file your business return, the more you risk being subject to pricey penalties and interest.
 Plus, it means waiting longer to secure every tax credit and deduction available with the help of your Block Advisors tax pro.
+What’s holding you back from filing taxes early?

 It’s best to address tax return filing as soon as possible to keep your business bookkeeping on track and optimize your tax position for the calendar year.
 Don’t wait to file your taxes this season.